orenbenkiki/dynamake/README.rst

 .. note::

+    **Removal of stale outputs is not guaranteed when there are multiple actions.**

     If DynaMake skips running the first action, but later discovers it needs to run a following action of the same step, then it will not remove the stale output file(s), as it has no way of telling which of these files are created by which of the actions.
 In general it is recommended